ronnikn/shelly.Energidata.spotprice.DK/README.md

 # Setup

-- ### First enter The Shelly's Web UI By entering it's ip-adress in a browser.
+- ### First enter The Shelly's Web UI by entering it's ip-adress in a browser.

 ![My Image](Screenshots/bar.png)